kapouer/postinstall-esbuild/README.md

 It runs `esbuild` on inputs, and concatenate bundles on output.

-Supports iife js or css.
+Supports Buffer, remote URL, or local paths.

 Bundles remote dependencies, otherwise assets are copied.